emmac030/EmmaC_BSE_Portfolio/index.md

 # Posture Corrector
 My project is a posture corrector that reminds a user to sit properly once they slouch or move into a bad posture.
-The user will sit on a  yoga ball with a flex sensor that will tell if the user is in a bad posture based on the pressure the user exerts on the sensor.
-When the user applies more pressure on the sensor, the LED strip will light up.
+The user will sit on a  deflated yoga ball with a flex sensor that will track if the user is in a bad posture based on the pressure the user exerts on the sensor.
+When the user applies more pressure on the sensor, the LED strip will light up and it will also send a notification to a phone telling the user to fix their posture.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|